 Take an informal poll of people that you know, and ask them what their favorite day of the week is, the answer would almost always be Friday.
-The start of the weekend, you get to abandon your unfulfilling job for at least two days, and the opportunity is there to hang with your friends.
+The start of the weekend, you get a break from your job for at least two days, with the opportunity to hang with family or friends.

 In an Italian American household, however, you may be surprised to hear a different answer.
 Our favorite day of the week is rarely Friday.
 The chosen day for many families around the country is Sunday.